 Participant D shared an interesting story about acquiring her dog: “So one day, he came home with this dog.
 We had him for 14 years.”
 This narrative highlights the unexpected ways pets enter our lives and how they become part of our family.
 The unique manner of acquiring the dog—linked to her deceased husband, who was a teacher—adds another layer of significance to their relationship.
 This connection can serve as a reminder of the intertwining of love, responsibility, and loss, on top of the compounded grief felt when a pet passes away.

 Participant E discussed the distinctive personalities of his dogs, saying, “One dog was easygoing.
 She would let you do anything to her.
 I would put her out in the morning, and sometimes, I would have to go out at night just to bring her back in.
 The other... we would try to walk down the street, and she would avoid that.
 She was afraid of her shadow.”
 His articulation of the unique traits of his dogs and what made them special certainly made me think about how these are not just standard objects.
 Rather, they are unique living beings with unique personalities, talents, and gifts.
 While we often talk about humans being given unique gifts from God, I couldn’t help but think that maybe all living beings have been blessed with different attributes and personalities.
 Upon further research, I found that Dr. John Paul Scott, a renowned animal behaviorist, and Dr. John L. Fuller conducted significant research, particularly on dog behavior, noting that dogs do have distinct personalities.
 In Participant E’s interview, he expressed his overall complicated feelings of dealing with personal grief, including the loss, and in particular, he expressed the grief still over his pet.
 He went on to share some complicated feelings about the dog being a dog that would regularly bark and need attention as soon as he walked in the door: “I mean, she knew when I was driving up the road.
 She would be right at the garage steps at the door inside here.
 I knew I had a greeter.
-So I would open the door with my left hand. just to be ready to reach down with my right hand to say I’m here and let her know it’s ok.
+So, I would open the door with my left hand. just to be ready to reach down with my right hand to say I’m here and let her know it’s ok.
 It’s been a year and I still do that now (open the door with the left hand).”
 This made me think that having those routine actions, like Participant B had mentioned, tied to a pet can possibly prolong the sense of loss, creating a difficult reminder of their absence.
 In the book Grief Counseling and Grief Therapy, Worden writes of this type of experience with humans: "It is common for individuals to experience moments of forgetting and to act as if their loved ones were still present.”